What Is DCF? A Beginner's Guide to Discounted Cash Flow

 Despite these limitations, DCF remains the gold standard for fundamental valuation because it forces you to think explicitly about the drivers of value: how much cash, how fast it grows, and how risky it is.

 Fair Price Index uses DCF as the primary component of its valuation model, weighted at 50 percent of the final fair price.
-You can also experiment with your own assumptions using the interactive DCF Calculator at fairpriceindex.com/tools/dcf-calculator.
+The remaining 50 percent comes from relative valuation against sector peers (30%) and analyst consensus (20%).
+This blended approach reduces the impact of DCF's sensitivity to assumptions.

 This article is for educational purposes only and does not constitute investment advice.